kurtjd/jaxe/README.md

 Today, it is a popular target to be emulated because of its simplicity and charm.

 ## Features
-* Fully implemented instruction set (including S-CHIP and XO-CHIP)
+* Fully implemented instruction set (including S-CHIP and XO-CHIP (minus extended sound))
 * HI-RES (128x64) mode to support S-CHIP programs
 * Dual display buffers to support XO-CHIP programs
 * Accurate delay and sound timers
-* Graphical display
 * Sound
 * Integrated graphical debugger allowing user to step forward and back through program execution
 * Adjustable CPU/timer/refresh frequencies, display scale, colors, and program start address